semgrep/semgrep/README.md

 4. **Knows about code equivalences**: one pattern can match many equivalent variations on the code
 5. **Less is more**: abstract away additional details

-`sgrep` has good support for Python and JavaScript, with some support for Java and C, and more languages on the way!
+`sgrep` supports Python, JavaScript,  Golang, Java, and C, with more languages on the way!

 ### sgrep meetups